 - How will you know the treatment is working?

 - I have other health conditions.
 How can I best manage these conditions together?

-- Are there any brochures or other printed material that I can take home with me?
+- Are there any brochures or other printed materials that I can take home with me?
 What websites do you recommend?

 What to expect from your doctor

-Your doctor is likely to ask you a number of questions.
-Being ready to answer them may reserve time to go over any points you want to spend more time on.
-Your doctor may ask:
+Your health care provider is likely to ask you many questions.
+Being ready to answer them may save time so that you can discuss other concerns or questions you have.
+Your provider may ask:

-- When did you first begin having symptoms?
+- When did you first have symptoms?